thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- Fiona Charles ([@FionaCCharles](https://twitter.com/FionaCCharles)), [Oct 20, 2021](https://twitter.com/FionaCCharles/status/1450594362908348420)

 Frequently, the quality gating is a manual code review through a pull request.
-This manual step introduces unexpected side-effects.
+This manual step introduces unexpected side effects.

 When the pull request is ready, engineers wait for the code review to happen.
 Because the review does not start immediately, engineers start new work.
 This is already a violation of the lean principle: *Stop Starting, Start Finishing*.
 It creates more work in progress.
 Work in progress hinders the flow of work through the value stream.
 It blocks delivery of features.
 Therefore it also delays feedback and delays finding new ways to delight the customer.